docker-archive/python-dockercloud/README.md

 		export DOCKERCLOUD_USER=username
 		export DOCKERCLOUD_APIKEY=apikey

+## Namespace

+To support teams and orgs, you can specify the namespace in the following ways:

+* Set it in the Python code:

+        import dockercloud
+        dockercloud.namespace = "yourteam"

+* Set it in the environment variable:

+        export DOCKERCLOUD_NAMESPACE=yourteam

 ## Errors

 Errors in the HTTP API will be returned with status codes in the 4xx and 5xx ranges.